 (b) a ‘member’ or ‘fellow’ of the Chartered Institute of Arbitrators,

-in either case with at least 5 years post-qualification experience who shall be appointed independently by the Chartered Institute of Arbitrators (or such other body as the Board may from time to time determine); and
+each of whom shall be appointed by Sports Resolutions (or such other body as the Board may from time to time determine) PROVIDED ALWAYS that:

 (b) the parties may agree that the Disciplinary Commission be constituted by the Chairman sitting alone; and

 (c) a ‘suitably qualified’ side member (if not a solicitor or barrister of at least five years post-qualification experience, shall be a person who is capable of rendering an impartial decision and not otherwise subject to a Disqualifying Condition (as defined in Appendix 3).

 90.4 Members of a Disciplinary Commission shall be entitled to receive from The League a reasonable sum by way of fees and expenses, as determined by the Board from time to time.